Macbeth (Verdi): 19th century

 The first version was given its United States premiere in April 1850 at Niblo's Garden in New York with Angiolina Bosio as Lady Macbeth and Cesare Badiali as Banco, while the United Kingdom premiere took place in October 1860 in Manchester.

-After the 1865 premiere of the revised version, which was followed by only 13 more performances, the opera generally fell from popularity.
+After the 1865 premiere of the revised version, followed by only 13 more performances, the opera generally fell from popularity.
 It was given in Paris in April 1865 and then occasionally up to about 1900.
 However, after that, it was rarely performed until after World War II.

 20th century and beyond

+The US premiere of the later version did not occur until 24 October 1941 in New York when it was staged by the New Opera Company at Broadway's 44th Street Theatre with conductor Fritz Busch.
+The cast included Jess Walters in the title role, Florence Kirk as Lady Macbeth, Robert Silva as Banquo, Robert Marshall as Macduff, John Hamill as Malcolm, Martha Lipton as the Lady-in-waiting, and Leon Lishner as the Doctor.

-The US premiere of the later version did not take place until 24 October 1941 in New York, but two European productions, in Berlin in the 1930s and at Glyndebourne in 1938 and 1939, were important in helping the 20th century revival.
+However, two European productions, in Berlin in the 1930s and at Glyndebourne in 1938 and 1939, were important in helping the 20th-century revival.
 The 1938 production was the UK premiere of the revised version and the first to combine the death of Macbeth from the 1847 version with the triumphal ending from the 1865 version, something totally against Verdi's wishes.